Parental Alienation from a Child’s Perspective in Illinois

 What can help a child and parent experiencing Parental Alienation

 Rejecting a parent is not normal.
 A divorce professional must analyze whether a child, given the unique fact pattern, is expected to be alienated and reject the other parent.
 It is important to get help for the child early.
 Reunification therapy referrals early in the matter can greatly improve the relationship for the child and both parents.
 Caution must be used to select a professional that is knowledgeable and willing to work with divorcing or separated parents experiencing Parental Alienation.
-Contact us today to meet with our attorney to assess Parental Alienation within your family and how we can Petition the Court or appeal to the other parent to seek help as soon as possible and how best to manage your case while in court or while a Guardian ad Litem is appointed during your matter.
-Reunification Therapy, Court, and a Guardian ad litem involvement and greatly increase your chance of helping your family.
+Contact us today to meet with our attorney to assess Parental Alienation within your family and how we can appeal to the other parent to seek help as soon as possible and how best to manage your case while in court or while a Guardian ad Litem is appointed during your matter.
+Reunification Therapy, Court, and a Guardian ad litem involvement and greatly increase your chance of helping your family if you have expired all other options.

 About the Author